 Capture and triage incoming feedback before it becomes a feature.

-feedback-create— Create a new feedback itemfeedback-list— List feedback items with filtersfeedback-triage— AI-assisted triage with recommendations
+feedback-create— Legacy no-op; capture as research withorigin: customer-feedbackfeedback-list— List feedback items with filtersfeedback-triage— AI-assisted triage with recommendations

 Infrastructure commands